mila-iqia/blocks/docs/create_your_own_brick.rst

 * :meth:`.Brick._allocate`: you should implement this method to allocate the shared variables (often representing parameters) of the brick.
-In blocks, by convention, the built-in bricks allocate their shared variables with nan values and we recommand you to do the same.
+In blocks, by convention, the built-in bricks allocate their shared variables with nan values and we recommend you to do the same.
 * :meth:`.Brick._initialize`: you should implement this method to initialize the shared variables of your brick.
 This method is called after the allocation.
 * :meth:`.Brick._push_allocation_config`: you should consider overwriting
-  this method if you want to allocate the children bricks in a specific way.
+  this method if you want to change configuration of the children bricks before they allocate their parameters.
 * :meth:`.Brick._push_initialization_config`: you should consider
-  overwriting this method if you want to initialize the children bricks in a specific way.
-You should inherit from :class:`.Initializable` to initialize the potential children bricks recursively.
+  overwriting this method if you want to change the initialization schemes of the children before they get initialized.
+  If the children bricks need to be initialized with the same scheme, then you should inherit your brick from :class:`.Initializable`, which automatically push the initialization schemes of your brick (provided as arguments ``weights_init`` and ``biases_init`` of the constructor) to the children bricks.
 * :meth:`.Brick.get_dim`: implementing this function is useful if you want to provide a simple way to get the dimensions of the inputs and outputs of the brick.